When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Methodology

 \textbf{Taxonomy Refinement and Final Annotation.} After completing the first four batches (200 threads in total), we identify gaps in the taxonomy: several threads cannot be clearly categorized under the existing top-level categories.
 To address this issue, we introduce two additional top-level categories—\textit{Reliability} and \textit{Comparison}—and revisit the previously annotated threads to reassign them to the appropriate categories.
-Following this refinement, the remaining 462 threads ($= 662 - 50 \times 4$) are independently labeled by the two authors.
-Any remaining disagreements are resolved through discussion with the third author.
-The inter-rater agreement for this phase reaches Cohen’s $\kappa > 0.87$, indicating a high level of consistency between the two authors.
+Following this refinement, the remaining 462 threads ($=662-50\times4$) are independently labeled by the two annotators.
+Any remaining disagreements are resolved through discussion with the additional researcher.
+In the final three annotation rounds, no discussion threads are labeled as ``unknown,'' leading us to conclude that the taxonomy had reached saturation.
+The inter-rater agreement for this final independently labeled phase (before discussion with the additional researcher) is Cohen's $\kappa=0.87$, indicating a relatively high level of consistency between the two annotators.
 In total, we manually annotate 662 discussion threads, resulting in 58 unique leaf nodes organized into 17 subcategories and 7 top-level categories.